linas/i370-gcc/README.md

 ## Cross-host builds
 Cross-host builds are a bit tricky.
 The goal here is to build a version of gcc that will run on the i370.
-Assuming you have a C Library for the i370, then the following should be enough:
+Assuming you have a C Library for the i370, then the following should have been enough:
 ```
 mkdir build-libc
 cd build-libc